Koning Willem II Stadion

 Koning Willem II Stadion ([ˌkoːnɪŋ ˌʋɪləm ˈtʋeː ˌstaːdijɔn]) is a multi-purpose stadium in Tilburg, Netherlands, and the home ground of Willem II Tilburg.
 It is currently used mostly for football matches.
-The stadium is able to hold 14,700 people, was built in 1995 and renovated in 2000 to add business lodges, a restaurant, conference rooms, business club and a supporters bar to the main building.
+The stadium is able to hold 14,700 people, was built in 1995 and renovated in 2000 to add business lodges, a restaurant, conference rooms, a business club and a supporters bar to the main building.

 The new stadium is built on the same spot as the old stadium, the Gemeentelijk Sportpark Tilburg, which had a smaller capacity and fewer facilities.
 This stadium was demolished in 1992.
 The current stadium opened in 1995.
 Tenants Willem II Tilburg have been tenants of the stadium since 1995.

-The original name was Willem II Stadion, but in 2009 the stadium was renamed Koning ("King") Willem II Stadion, honoring William II of the Netherlands.
+The original name was Willem II Stadion, but in 2009 the stadium was renamed Koning ("King") Willem II Stadion, honouring William II of the Netherlands.